Best Wooden Board Games – Top 7 Picks & How To Play

 Chess – The Ultimate Strategy Game

 Chess is widely considered the king of board games.
-Crafted in fine wood, a chess set isn’t just functional it’s an heirloom.
-The goal is to checkmate your opponent’s king by strategic movement of pawns, rooks, bishops, knights, and royalty.
+Crafted in fine wood, a chess set isn’t just functional; it’s an heirloom.
+The goal is to checkmate your opponent’s king by strategic movement of pawns, rooks, bishops, knights, and queens.
 Beginners can start with simple openings, while advanced players can learn complex tactics.

 How to play: Each player controls 16 pieces and takes turns moving them according to set rules.
 The first to trap the king with no escape wins.